pactsafe/pactsafe-react-sdk/README.md

 | `openLegalCenter`	     | bool																  | true								    | No									   | Open this group's legal center page when the badge or link is clicked.
 If enabled, the target link's original `href` will be replaced.																																													  |
 | `position`			 | string.oneOf[`'middle'`, `'left'`, `'right'`, `'auto'`]		      | auto									| Yes								   	   | Position of where the BrowseWrap badge will float within the browser window																																																											  |
 | `psScriptUrl`          | string                                                             | '//vault.pactsafe.io/ps.min.js'         | Yes                                      | If using a custom (or development) version of the ps.js file, pass the file URL in here.
 You probably won't need to use this.                  																																										  |

-### Notes

-**You must run your web app over HTTPS** in order to interact with the PactSafe response API (that powers both the PSClickWrap and PSBrowseWrap components)!

 ## Development (`src`, `lib` and the build process)